banh1996/E2ESDK/README.md

 	$ sudo ./deploy/install_sdk_ios.sh
 	```
 Then you can use e2e shared library for your ios project, point to shared library libe2esdk.so manually if not work.

+## Continous Integration
+Build/Run for Linux/MacOS/Window platform, check in Actions tab at github